Secured Credit

 - Secured Loan

-A secured loan is a loan backed by collateral that gives the lender a stronger claim if the borrower does not repay.
+Secured loan means a loan backed by collateral that gives the lender a stronger claim if the borrower does not repay.

 - Credit-Builder Loan